ariokusuma/tugas-api-eai/README.md

 ```

 - Modify the .env file <br>
-*Configure the .env file according to your local Database System*
+*Configure the .env file according to Your local Database System*
 ```bash
 DB_PORT= <your_mysql_port>
 DB_DATABASE= <your_database_name>